 school that encourages positive behavior and interaction while discouraging problem behaviors.

-In addition to a strong academic experience, students have the opportunity to participate in many activities, such as school musicals,Wake Up With Reading (morning reading club), Book Ends ,gym clubs( with sports activities), Fit Girls Club, STEM club, rocket club, GEMS club, creative art classes, math club, sign language club, Battle of the Books club and Box Tops for Kids Program.
+In addition to a strong academic experience, students have the opportunity to participate in many activities, such as school musicals,Wake Up With Reading (morning reading club), gym clubs( with sports activities), Fit Girls Club, STEM club, rocket club, GEMS club, creative art classes, math club, sign language club, Battle of the Books club and Comic Book writing club.

 Blackwell is strongly supported by our parent community, including the Parent Teacher Association (PTA).